-16 Precepts for Acquiring the Treasure of Knowledge (UPDATED)
+16 Precepts for Acquiring the Treasure of Knowledge (UPDATE: Now W/Downloadable PDF)

 At the beginning of his forward to A. G. Sertillanges’ The Intellectual Life: Its Spirit, Conditions, Methods, Catholic Priest and Political Philosophy Professor James V. Schall, S. J. makes mention of a letter, believed to be written by St. Thomas Aquinas to “a certain Brother John, in which are enumerated Sixteen Precepts for Acquiring the Treasure of Knowledge.”

-UPDATE 06/16/2024: Not only has this article risen to become the #1 most-viewed article on this entire blog, but I also recently read a passage—again in A. G. Sertillanges’ The Intellectual Life: Its Spirit, Conditions, Methods, as aforementioned—which not only references St. Thomas and his 16 precepts, but also the pursuit of Truth—one of the core tenets of this blog.
-So I was compelled to update the article with the new passage, and re-share it:
+UPDATE 6/16/24: Not only has this article risen to become the #1 most-viewed article on this entire blog, but I also recently read a passage—again in the aforementioned A. G. Sertillanges’ The Intellectual Life: Its Spirit, Conditions, Methods,—which not only references St. Thomas and his precepts for acquiring knowledge, but also the pursuit of Truth—which is one of the core tenets of this blog.
+So I was compelled to update the article with the new passage:

 “In the organization of our life, the essential point to safeguard, in view of which all the rest is necessary, is the wise provision of solitude, exterior and interior.
 St. Thomas is so deeply convinced of this that of sixteen counsels to the intellectual, he devotes seven to external contacts and to the retired life.”